 This audit trail file can be made up of elements such as the signer’s email address, his telephone number, the IP address of the computer used to sign the document, etc. The aim of this proof file is to give lawyers the ability to easily trace the different stages of a transaction step by step.

-Even in the case of a simple electronic signature, Yousign creates a time-stamped audit trail file for each and every procedure containing a set of computer traces that will be stored for 10 years at a government-backed third party archivist called CDC Arkhineo, which is a subsidiary of the French Deposits and Consignments Fund.
+Even in the case of a simple electronic signature, Yousign creates a time-stamped audit trail file for each and every procedure containing a set of computer traces that will be stored for 10 years at a government-backed third party archivist called Arkhineo, a third-party archiver, certified at the european level.